 Leading your church to pray for their personal evangelism efforts may not be as easy as you think.

-We are Christian believers who pray in Jesus name.
+We are Christian believers who pray in the name of Jesus.
 We need to remind ourselves of this regularly.

-Asking the Holy Spirit to lead the prayer group helps us from keeping our agenda from taking control.
+Asking the Holy Spirit to lead the prayer group helps us avoid letting our agenda take control.

 2. Offer a time of praise and worship of Jesus Christ.